simbafs/kama/README.md

 # overlay fs

-The `static` directory in the current working directory will overlay the embedded filesystem, allowing you to overwrite any static file without recompiling.
+The `kama.path`(configurable via `WithPath("static")` when calling `kama.New`) directory in the current working directory will overlay the embedded filesystem, allowing you to overwrite any static file without recompiling.

 # Example